MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-metafiles-about.md

 ---
-Description: 'Windows GDI+ provides the Metafile class so that you can record and display metafiles.' ms.assetid: 'a9f9bac4-f3c7-44a1-9f0f-59ff1a27b077'
+Description: Windows GDI+ provides the Metafile class so that you can record and display metafiles. ms.assetid: a9f9bac4-f3c7-44a1-9f0f-59ff1a27b077
 title: Metafiles
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Metafiles

-Windows GDI+ provides the [**Metafile**](-gdiplus-class-metafile-class.md) class so that you can record and display metafiles.
+Windows GDI+ provides the [**Metafile**](/windows/win32/gdiplusheaders/nl-gdiplusheaders-metafile?branch=master) class so that you can record and display metafiles.
 A metafile, also called a vector image, is an image that is stored as a sequence of drawing commands and settings.
 The commands and settings recorded in a **Metafile** object can be stored in memory or saved to a file or stream.

 GDI+ can display metafiles that have been stored in the following formats: